aak3002/CS50P-Final-Project/README.md

 2)The test_project.py file contains manual tests to be run on some functions of project.py file.

-3)The README.md file which contains the description of the project ass well as all the details
+3)The README.md file which contains the description of the project as well as all the details

 ## About Me
 Name: Asad Ali Kazi